UdUdof/data-analytics-projects/sql/MySQL Data Cleaning Project/README.md

 WHERE row_num > 1;
 ```

-**Action:** Guess what!
+Guess what!
 This did not work so I created a new table(layoffs_staging2), inserted values from layoffs_staging, and found duplicates again
 ```sql
 SELECT *
 FROM layoffs_staging2